AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

 35. If done correctly, save it and close HxD.

-    - Now we have fixed the BCLYT file! `A.bclyt`, `B.bclyt` and `C.bclyt.bak` can be deleted as they're not needed anymore.
-To make another edit to a fixed BCLYT, make 3 copies of the `C.bclyt` file and repeat step 5.
+    - Now we have fixed the BCLYT file!
+    - `A.bclyt`, `B.bclyt` and `C.bclyt.bak` can be deleted as they're not needed anymore.
+    - To make another edit to a fixed BCLYT file, make 3 copies of the `C.bclyt` file and repeat step 5.

     ![](/images/3DS/3DS-Home-Menu-UI-Layout-Customization_15.png)